Graham cracker crust

-Graham cracker crust is a style of pie crust made from crushed graham crackers.
+Graham cracker crust is a style of crumb crust made from crushed graham crackers.
 Graham crackers are a sweet American cracker made from unbleached, whole wheat graham flour.
 The crust is usually flavored and stiffened with butter or vegetable oil and sometimes sugar.
 Graham cracker crust is a very common type of crust for cheesecakes and cream pies in America.

-Graham cracker pie crusts are available as a mass-produced product in the United States, and typically consist of the prepared crust pressed into a disposable aluminum pie pan.
+Graham cracker crumb crusts are available as a mass-produced product in the United States, and typically consist of the prepared crust pressed into a disposable aluminum pie pan.

 Variations use crushed cookies or Nilla wafers as substitutes for the graham crackers.

 Graham cracker crusts may be baked or unbaked before filling.

-Origin

 The invention of the graham cracker crust is credited to Monroe Boston Strause, who was known as the Pie King and also invented the chiffon pie.